Bordeaux Wine Classifications

 Artisanal production is very much a watchword in today’s wine world.
 In this respect, the Crus Artisans producers are essentially the soul of Bordeaux wine; the Crus Artisans classification is formed of vignerons who live and work on 33 small to medium-sized estates of the Médoc doing the entire process themselves, from viticulture to sales.
 And that’s without the vast investments and technology of some wealthy owners of classed growth and Cru Bourgeois estates.
 Classification rules mean production can be no higher than 100,000 bottles a year, and producers are not allowed to belong to wine cooperatives.
 Crus Artisans producers are known for producing personalized rather than standardized wines from specific plots, including wine made like that of Château Bel Air and Château La Tessonnière, one of the estates that export wines.

-To live further up to their name, many Crus Artisans have started to employ less interventionalist practices; Organic Cru Artisans producers, or those in conversion to organics, include Château Micalet Château des Graviers, Château la Baie de Lalo and Château d’Osmond.
-Although some Crus Artisans generally age their wines for a shorter time than great classed growth producers before release, they often use a wide combination of tanks, concrete vats, and amphorae to produce and age wines.
+To further live up to their name, many Crus Artisans have started to employ less interventionalist practices; Organic Cru Artisans producers, or those in conversion to organics, include Château Micalet Château des Graviers, Château la Baie de Lalo and Château d’Osmond.
+Although Crus Artisans generally age their wines for a shorter time than great classed growth producers before release, they often use a wide combination of tanks, concrete vats, and amphorae to produce and age wines.

 In Bordeaux’s hierarchy of wine, Crus Artisans officially lie below Cru Bourgeois and above the generic Bordeaux AOC appellations.
 However, the QPR ratio (Quality Price Ratio) stands out in these wines; they are produced on small properties in one of the eight Médoc appellations, often on sought-after vineyards neighboring the classed growth estates: